A Replacement Artifact

 to happen during a long-running series.
 Compare The Artifact

 - Hypertime was the DC Universe's attempt to bring back the story possibilities of alternate Earths, which it had previously gotten rid of (claiming they had become "confusing") during the Reset Button event Crisis on Infinite Earths.
 However, this lacked the coherency of the original Multiple Earths rules, and confused far more people than the original ever did.
-To make things worse (or possibly just more confusing) even Hypertime has been discontinued in favor of "anomalies" from DC's latest universe-changing event, Infinite Crisis.
+To make things worse (or possibly just more confusing) even Hypertime has been discontinued in favor of "anomalies" from Infinite Crisis.
 Even the most hardened continuity buffs would be better off adopting the MST3K Mantra.

 - Marvel has hit the halfway mark for this as well, in several of its series.
 Earth X, Universe X and Paradise X is a story about an Alternate Universe which has some major revelations about the whole of the Marvel Multiverse, which they generally haven't decided to keep.
 While they always did this to a degree with their Sliding Timescale, they never made it a story feature.